 Yes, there is.
-It is on the back side of the jar, between the cap and the label, and is printed directly on the jar.
+It is on the back side of the jar, imprinted directly on the jar between the cap and the label.

 Arsenic is a naturally occurring chemical in soil and water.
 Low levels of arsenic can be found in all grains, not just rice, worldwide.
 Arsenic found in water is 100 percent inorganic, which is harmful when ingested in large amounts, whereas the majority of the arsenic in rice is the organic type.
 U.S. rice is a safe and wholesome food.
 There has been no incident in which arsenic in U.S. rice has led to any reported human health problem.
 For more information, visit: http://arsenicfacts.com/.

-Traditional Couscous is a tiny pasta made from coarsely ground durum wheat semolina, which is precooked.
+Traditional Moroccan Couscous is a tiny Mediterranean-style pasta made from coarsely ground durum wheat semolina, which is precooked.
 It is often referred to as Moroccan-style Couscous and it cooks in just 5 minutes.
-Couscous is a perfect substitute for rice and can make an unforgettable meal.
+Couscous is a perfect substitute for rice and absorbs flavors and spices to elevate any meal.

 Pearl Couscous, also known as Israeli Couscous, is named for its unique round shape.
-True Pearl Couscous is toasted in an open-flame oven.
-This toasting process allows it to absorb liquid without falling apart and it cooks in about 10 minutes.
+Traditional Pearl Couscous is toasted in an open-flame oven.
+This toasting process allows it to absorb liquids and flavors without falling apart and it cooks in about 10 minutes.

 RiceSelect® Couscous: Simply bring 1 cup of water to a boil (with a ½ teaspoon salt and teaspoon butter if desired).
 Stir in couscous; cover and remove from the burner.
 Allow to set for 5 minutes; fluff and serve.